HugoMatilla/Android-Design-System-and-Theming-Colors/README.md

 > When creating your Theme you don't need to change all of them.
 Start changing only the Primary and Secondary and their cousins (`variant` and `on`).
 The rest of the attributes will, most of the time, do the job.

-As you can see the color attributes are divided in some colors like `colorPrimary`, and in how should the foreground of that color be like `colorOnPrimary`.
+As you can see the color attributes are divided in some colors like `colorPrimary`, and in how should the foreground of that color be, like `colorOnPrimary`.

 ![Buttons](imgs/buttons.png)

-This is very helpful because we have now one place where we define our colors and also how the foreground of that color is, so we can b confident that there won't be visibility problems.
-Like if a dark-colored button has dark-colored text.
+This is very helpful because we have now one place where we define our colors and also how the foreground of that color is, so we can be confident that there won't be visibility problems.
+Like if a dark-colored button has a dark-colored text.

 > There is an intrinsic relation between `primary`, `variant` and `on`.
-If you change one of them you should verify that all keep looking good between each other.
+If you change one of them you should verify that everything keeps looking good between each other.

 You can read more about common theme attributes in the Google Developers Blog Post from Nick Butcher [Common Theme Attributes](https://medium.com/androiddevelopers/android-styling-common-theme-attributes-8f7c50c9eaba)

 # 4. Update your theme with your colors
 Now that we have our colors set, let's apply them to our Theme.

-First of all and in Androdis Studio 4.0.1 the `Empty Activity` wizard creates  this style:
+First of all and in Androdis Studio 4.0.1 (In 4.1 is fixed﹡) the `Empty Activity` wizard creates  this style:
 ```xml
 <resources>
   <!-- Base application theme. -->